Scotch broom

 Oregon

-State University Extension Service, Washington
+University Extension Service, Washington State University

-State University Extension, University of Idaho Cooperative Extension
+Extension, University of Idaho Cooperative Extension System,

-System, and the U.S. Department of Agriculture cooperating.
+and the U.S. Department of Agriculture cooperating.

 February 12, 2008.